Terms and Conditions

 • Unlawful content, harassment, threats, defamation, hate, or incitement to violence.

-• Spam, unsolicited marketing without proper consent; telemarketing or autodialing in violation of TCPA/CAN‑SPAM or similar laws.
+• Spam, unsolicited marketing without proper consent, or deceptive practices.

 • Malware, phishing, credential harvesting, or attempts to bypass security controls.